-Any solution for Liberty should be quick and should include all of the population By Shahriar Kia
+Any solution for Liberty should be quick and should include all of the population

 According to AP “The Albanian government says it is offering asylum to 210 members of an Iranian opposition group” in camp Liberty.
 This was announced “Saturday after meeting with U.S. Deputy Assistant Secretary of State Barbara Leaf, the U.N. envoy in Iraq, Martin Kobler, and other officials’.